Davis-Ty/S-H-CLOCKIN/README.md

 # S-H-CLOCKIN
 This project contains two main programs that work togeather.
-WARNING!!!!!
-These program are extremly MESSY (In this PROJECT)

 (The key was to output a program that could help a small business while learning how to push/pull data into/from excel in replace of a database.)